 The beautiful chamomile flower and various parts of its plant (Matricaria chamomilla and Chamaemelum nobile) are used to make this essential oil.

 All these components together work on your body when you inhale it or massage it into your skin.
-The flavonoids bind to the GABA and benzodiazepine (BDZ) receptors on your brain and exhibit a mild sedative and calming effect (10).

 9. Vetiver Essential Oil

 Vetiveria zizanioides is a perennial grass growing in many tropical countries whose roots are processed to extract the essential oil.